Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 strategy ensued and we were off to find the Drombeg.
 This proved easier

-and after a bit of driving with relatively good signage we located the car
+and after a bit of driving with relatively good signage we located the

 park.